 - Improve supply chains

-- Maximise ideas, knowledge, research, and development opportunities
+- Maximize ideas, knowledge, research, and development opportunities

 Dutch business cluster examples include:

-- The Hague – a safe and secure cluster with a high concentration of organisations and embassies surrounded by 400 security businesses.
-HackerOne is a security cluster and the brainchild of security leaders from Facebook, Microsoft and Google
+The Hague – a safe and secure cluster with a high concentration of organizations and embassies surrounded by 400 security businesses.
+HackerOne is a security cluster.

-- Utrecht - boasts some 400 start-up companies.
-Utrecht Science Park fosters innovations in 3D bio-printing, stem cells, cancer research and sustainable city planning
+Utrecht - boasts some 400 start-up companies.
+Utrecht Science Park fosters innovation in 3D bio-printing, stem cell and cancer research and sustainable city planning.

 Bradford Jacobs, as part of their international expansion services, can act as office brokers for companies expanding into the Netherlands.